pingcap/docs/tiup/tiup-component-dm-display.md

 - Cluster version
 - SSH client type
 - A table containing the following fields:
-    - `ID`: Node ID, consisting of IP:PORT.
+    - `ID`: the Node ID, consisting of IP:PORT.
     - `Role`: the service role deployed on the node (for example, TiDB or TiKV).
-    - `Host`: IP address of the machine corresponding to the node.
+    - `Host`: the IP address of the machine corresponding to the node.
     - `Ports`: the port number used by the service.
     - `OS/Arch`: the operating system and machine architecture of the node.
     - `Status`: the current status of the services on the node.